 An LED indicator light glows green when the dock in on and blue when the Thunderbolt connection is active.

-Both are similarly priced, although Apple offers the TS3 Plus at a reduced cost via its store.
+Both the PowerExpand Elite and TS3 Plus are similarly priced, although Apple and sometimes Amazon offer the TS3 Plus at a reduced cost via its store.

 If you don't require as many ports or maybe just a couple of specific non-C-type ports, take a look at our roundup of the best USB-C adapters and hubs.